Fred Astaire

-Astaire's career in stage, film, and television spanned 76 years.
-He starred in more than 10 Broadway and West End musicals, made 31 musical films, four television specials, and numerous recordings.
-As a dancer, he was known for his uncanny sense of rhythm, creativity, and tireless perfectionism.
-Astaire's most memorable dancing partnership was with Ginger Rogers, whom he co-starred with in 10 Hollywood musicals during the classic age of Hollywood cinema.
-Astaire and Rogers starred together in Top Hat (1935), Swing Time (1936), and Shall We Dance (1937).
+Astaire's most memorable dancing partnership was with Ginger Rogers, with whom he co-starred in ten Hollywood musicals during the classic age of Hollywood cinema, including Top Hat (1935), Swing Time (1936), and Shall We Dance (1937).
 Astaire's fame grew in films like Holiday Inn (1942), Easter Parade (1948), The Band Wagon (1953), Funny Face (1957), and Silk Stockings (1957).
-The American Film Institute named Astaire the fifth-greatest male star of Classic Hollywood cinema in 100 Years...
-100 Stars.
+For his performance in Irwin Allen and John Guillermin's disaster film, The Towering Inferno (1974), Astaire received his only competitive Academy Award nomination for Best Supporting Actor, and he won the Golden Globe Award for Best Supporting Actor – Motion Picture and the BAFTA Award for Best Actor in a Supporting Role.